Memorial of Kateri Tekakwitha, virgin

 (Exodus 2:1-15a; Matthew 11:20-24)

-Kateri Tekakwitha’s life was short but hard.
-At the age of four her family contracted smallpox which left her both orphaned and physically impaired.
+Kateri Tekakwitha’s life was short and hard.
+At the age of four she and her family contracted smallpox which left her both orphaned and physically impaired.
 In becoming a Christian she was rejected by the Iroquois tribe among whom she grew up in what is now New York State.
-She immigrated to the indigenous Christian community near Montreal.
-There she might have chosen resentment for all the troubles she experienced.
-Instead she devoted herself to God and concern for others.
-She can be seen as a model of the conversion which Jesus desires in the gospel today.
+She emigrated to the indigenous Christian community near Montreal.
+There she might have chosen resentment for all the setbacks she experienced.
+Instead, she devoted herself to prayer to God and concern for others.
+She can be seen as a model of the conversion which Jesus desires in today’s gospel.

-Jesus laments the towns of Galilee where he has worked wonders to no avail.
-Despite his cures, the people go on with life as usual.
-They refuse to respond to the wonder of God’s mercy shown in His servant Jesus.
-Jesus cannot but regret their obtuseness.
-The woes he makes are expressions of condemnation for their refusal to change themselves to live in accordance with God’s loving mercy.
+Jesus laments over the towns of Galilee where he has worked wonders to no avail.
+Despite his preaching and cures, the people carry on with life as usual.
+Whether they do not accept his message or refuse to respond out of laziness, Jesus cannot but regret their failure.
+The prophetic “woes” he utters are condemnations for the refusal to live in accordance with God’s loving mercy.

-The change that Jesus calls for is not that we begin to pray all the time although that would be most helpful.
-He wants us to change our hearts, to live with compassion for others and not in constant judgment.
+The life that Jesus calls for is not that we begin to pray all the time although that would be helpful.
+He wants us to change our hearts - to live with compassion for others like Kateri Tekakwitha.
 He wants us to imitate the very goodness of God.